George Michael Funeral Postponed For March, Former Music Producer Speaks Out

 “His body will be there until they have found the cause of death and apparently it is very nearly finished now.
 They are planning the funeral with the high priest and will announce the date in time.”

 This shocking news revelation comes after George’s family outraged following the leak of the 999-emergency phone call that his boyfriend Fadi Fawaz made the moment he died.
-In a statement released to The Metro, insiders said that the 53-year-old’s family was “extremely upset and truly appalled” by the leak.
+In a statement released to the Metro, insiders said that the 53-year-old’s family was “extremely upset and truly appalled” by the leak.

 This also comes after Adele stopped her tribute to George Michael mid-performance at the Grammy Awards on Sunday night.
 She apologized for messing up and then for swearing.